tdd/tweep/README.markdown

 You can use multiple hours on the same day by separating hours with commas.

 If you want to schedule tweets on specific dates besides (or instead of) recurring weekdays, you can use specific dates as schedule keys, in the form `YYYY-MM-DD`, for instance `2011-12-25` for December 25, 2011.

+All this is nice and well, but the way you'll schedule the running of Tweep may end up launching it a few minutes late (perhaps because other, long tasks are run before it).
+So you can allow a maximum delay for running Tweep, using the `allowed_delay` key in `schedule`, expressed in minutes.
+For instance, setting `allowed_delay: 15` will let a task scheduled as `1p` be run until 01:15pm.

 # Controlling automatic retweets